ChrTopf/wled-audioreact/README.md

 | `ledAmount`       | `144`                                                  | The amount of LEDs controlled by each WLED client.
 If you have clients with 144 LEDs each, this parameter should be 144.
 Only linear (one dimensional) LED stripes are supported.
 No LED matrices or LED cubes.
 For setups with multiple stripe Lengths, this should be the length of the smallest one. |
 | `loglevel`        | `1`                                                    | The level, that determines which log messages are printed.
 This parameter specifies the lowest level to be printed.<br/>`0` : Debug<br/>`1` : Info<br/>`2` : Warning<br/>`3` : Error                                                                                                                    |
 | `streamBlacklist` | `"0": "upmix",`<br/>`"1": "vdownmix"`                  | A list of audio stream names, that should not be selected by this application.
 This needs to be configured manually.                                                                                                                                                                                    |

+## Build your own wled-audioreact driven LED Stripes

+We recommend the [getting started guide](https://kno.wled.ge/basics/getting-started/) from WLED to build your very own stripe.

+Have a look at the [parts list](hardware/PARTS_LIST.md) provided by this repository to find out how we did it.

+Our schematics and 3D Models are also provided in the `hardware/` directory of this repository.

 ## Developer Notes